nextcloud/news/CONTRIBUTING.md

 ### When Requesting Features

-Please always provide the usecase in addition solution, e.g.:
+Please always provide the use case in addition solution, e.g.:

 * "If I read feed that has comics, the newest first ordering does not work well because I have to read from the bottom up"